Aidan Hutchinson

-Aidan Hutchinson (born August 9, 2000) is an American football defensive end for the Detroit Lions of the National Football League (NFL).
-He played college football at Michigan, where he won several awards as a senior in 2021, such as the Ted Hendricks and Lombardi Awards, as well as being named runner-up for the Heisman Trophy.
-Hutchinson was selected second overall by the Lions in the 2022 NFL Draft.
+Aidan Joseph Bernardi Hutchinson (born August 9, 2000) is an American professional football defensive end for the Detroit Lions of the National Football League (NFL).
+Hutchinson was a unanimous All-American playing college football for the Michigan Wolverines, and the runner-up for the Heisman Trophy in 2021.
+He was selected with the second overall pick in the 2022 NFL draft by the Detroit Lions, and named to the All-Rookie Team in 2022.
+Hutchinson was voted to his first Pro Bowl in 2023.

-Early years
+Early life

 Hutchinson was born on August 9, 2000, in Plymouth, Michigan.
 He attended Divine Child High School in Dearborn, Michigan, where he played defensive end, tight end, offensive line, and long snapper.
 He played in the 2018 U.S. Army All-American Game and had two sacks.
 Hutchinson committed to play college football at the University of Michigan.

 College career

 As a true freshman at Michigan in 2018, Hutchinson played in all 13 games and had 15 tackles.
 As a sophomore in 2019, he started all 13 games, recording 68 tackles and 4.5 sacks.
 As a junior in 2020, he started the first three games until he had a season-ending injury.

 As a senior in 2021, Hutchinson set the team's single-season sack record at 14.
 He won several awards for his efforts, including the Ted Hendricks Award, Lombardi Award, Lott IMPACT Trophy, and the Chicago Tribune Silver Football.
 He was also the runner-up for the Heisman Trophy, the only defensive player among three quarterbacks to be named a finalist.
-Following the season, Hutchinson declared for the 2022 NFL Draft.
+Following the season, Hutchinson declared for the 2022 NFL draft.

-College statistics

 Professional career

+2022

-Hutchinson was selected in the first round with the second overall pick by the Detroit Lions in the 2022 NFL Draft.
+Hutchinson was selected in the first round with the second overall pick by the Detroit Lions in the 2022 NFL draft.
 He signed his four-year contract, worth $35.7 million fully guaranteed, on May 9, 2022.

-Hutchinson recorded three sacks, a Lions rookie record, in Week 2 against the Washington Commanders.
-He recorded his first career interception in a 15–9 victory over the Green Bay Packers on November 6, 2022, with a second interception against the New York Giants two weeks later.
+Hutchinson recorded three sacks, a Lions rookie record, in week 2 against the Washington Commanders.
+He recorded his first career interception against Aaron Rodgers in a 15–9 victory over the Green Bay Packers on November 6, 2022, with a second interception against Daniel Jones in a win over the New York Giants two weeks later.
 He finished his rookie season with 9.5 sacks, 52 total tackles (34 solo), three interceptions, three passes defensed, and two fumble recoveries.
-He was named to the PFWA All-Rookie Team.
+He was named to the Pro Football Writers of America All-Rookie Team.